 If fibre is not currently available in your area, there are a few options.

 First, check whether you can get standard ADSL broadband.
 While nowhere near as fast as fibre, it is still perfectly capable of handling downloads, video streaming, gaming, social media and just about anything else a typical household could want from a broadband service.
 It can be very cheap, too.

 If ADSL is not available, or you need a faster connection, you’ll have to explore alternative services outside the mainstream offerings.

-4G mobile broadband is now capable of providing a high-speed connection that can exceed standard home broadband.
-However, you will find that it is more expensive, and the data limits may be too small for your requirements.
+4G mobile broadband is now capable of providing a high-speed connection that can exceed standard home broadband, and Three and EE offer 4G packages for home use.
+However, you could find that it is more expensive, and the data limits may be too small for your requirements.
 It is also reliant on a strong signal, and that may not be available if you’re in a location which lacks even basic fixed-line broadband.

 Satellite broadband can provide a superfast connection anywhere in the UK - the only requirement is that you're able to mount a dish with a clear view of the sky.
 But satellite is more expensive to install and operate.
-Data usage limits are typical too, though increasingly providers are offering affordable packages with off-peak unlimited use.
+Many satellite deals have data usage limits too, though increasingly providers are offering affordable packages with unlimited use at off-peak times.
 However, the biggest drawback of satellite is its very high latency which can interfere with VoIP (e.g. Skype), remote desktop access and online gaming.

 Another route to consider is a community broadband project.
 In some rural areas, residents have clubbed together to split the cost of installing a high-speed fibre optic line.
 Some fibre network providers - such as Gigaclear - will also undertake an installation if there’s sufficient interest from the community.
 While these DIY projects can take some time and effort, they can also get you a gigabit broadband service that’s much faster than the broadband available to most of the UK.